aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 - Operations MUST be checkpointed in execution order
 - EXECUTION operation completion (if used) MUST be last
 - Child operations MUST be checkpointed after their parent CONTEXT starts
+- Each batch can only include one update per operation ID
+- **Exception:** STEP and CONTEXT operations may include both START and completion (SUCCEED/FAIL/RETRY) in the same batch, allowing a step to be started and completed in a single checkpoint call

 ## 6. Concurrency and Parallelism